 |Medium Grain - Brown ||2011 Crop Not Tested |

 |Short Grain - Brown ||5.1 ||2.7-6.8 ||27 |

-- 3. Determine the effect of processing on arsenic levels in our finished product.
+Objective 3: Determine effect of milling on arsenic levels in finished product

-Will this plan really take three years?
-Yes.
-We are motivated to invest time in this project to provide you with meaningful data.
-In order to do so, we must collect and analyze a sizable number of samples across our product lines and from multiple crop years.
-Otherwise, there would be no way to ensure the reliability of our data.
-And when it comes to understanding our products, we want to be sure.
+We remain committed to invest time and resources in this testing plan to provide you with meaningful data.
+We will continue to collect and analyze samples across our product lines and from multiple crop years to ensure the reliability of our data.
+When it comes to understanding our products, we want to be sure.
 At Lundberg Family Farms, your health and safety is our primary concern.
-We are committed to enabling you and your family to make healthy and informed decisions about your food; this commitment is the driving force behind our Arsenic Testing Plan.
+We are committed to enabling you and your family to make healthy and informed decisions about your food.